DpoofikD/PacketMagician/README.md

 # PacketMagician

-Easy tool for constructing and sending custom TCP or ICMP packets.
+Easy Linux tool for constructing and sending custom TCP or ICMP packets.
+May be used for scanning, monitoring and testing.

 ### Warning!